godotengine/godot-docs/classes/class_portal.rst

 - void  **set_enabled**  **(** :ref:`bool<class_bool>` enable  **)**

-Enable the portal (it is enabled by defaul though), disabling it will cause the parent :ref:`RoomInstance<class_roominstance>` to not be visible any longer when looking through the portal.
+Enable the portal (it is enabled by default though), disabling it will cause the parent :ref:`RoomInstance<class_roominstance>` to not be visible any longer when looking through the portal.

 .. _class_Portal_is_enabled:

 - :ref:`bool<class_bool>`  **is_enabled**  **(** **)** const

-Return wether the portal is active.
+Return whether the portal is active.
 When disabled it causes the parent :ref:`RoomInstance<class_roominstance>` to not be visible any longer when looking through the portal.

 .. _class_Portal_set_disable_distance: